juanmanuelferrera/whisperkilled/README.md

-# Yap GUI - YouTube & Video Transcription Tool
+# Whisper Killer - YouTube & Video Transcription Tool

 A powerful, user-friendly GUI application for transcribing YouTube videos and local video files using Apple's Speech Recognition, with AI-powered translation and summarization.